-In 2015, the Company granted approximately 596,000 service-based RSUs to its employees with an estimated grant date fair value of \$5.6 million.
-Employee service-based RSUs generally vest over a four-year service period, with 25% vesting on the first anniversary of the grant date and the remainder vesting ratably on a quarterly basis thereafter.
-In addition, in March 2015, the Company awarded approximately 161,000 performance-based RSUs to the Company's executives (the "March 2015 RSUs").
-The Company records stock-based compensation expense related to performance-based RSUs when it is considered probable that the performance conditions will be met.
-Vesting of these March 2015 RSUs is dependent upon the Company's achievement of defined performance goals over fiscal years 2015 and 2016.
+Additionally, in March 2016, 2015 and 2014, the Company awarded approximately 119,000, 161,000 and 207,000 performance-based RSUs, respectively, to the Company's executives (the "March Performance RSUs").
+Vesting of each March Performance RSU award is dependent upon the Company's achievement of defined performance goals over a two-year period.
 Management believes it is probable that certain RSUs will vest.
-The number of March 2015 RSUs that will ultimately vest may range from 0% to 150% of the original grant based on the level of achievement of the performance goals.
-If the Company achieves the performance goals, 50% of the March 2015 RSUs will vest at the end of two years and the remaining 50% will vest at the end of the third year, subject to continued service.
-The estimated aggregate grant date fair values of the March 2015 RSUs was \$1.5 million.
+The number of March Performance RSUs that will ultimately vest will range from 0% to 150% of the original grant based on the level of achievement of the performance goals.
+If the Company achieves the performance goals, 50% of the March Performance RSUs will vest on the second anniversary of the grant date and the remaining 50% will vest on the third anniversary of the grant date, in each case, subject to the executives continued service as of the vesting date.
+The estimated aggregate grant date fair values of the March Performance RSUs granted in 2016 and 2015 was \$0.8 million and \$1.5 million, respectively.
+The level of achievement of performance goals in connection with the 2014 March Performance RSUs was determined by the compensation committee in March 2016.
+Approximately 155,000 of the 2014 March Performance RSUs were vested and released in March 2016 at an estimated aggregate fair value of \$1.0 million, and the remaining 155,000 will vest at the end of March 2017.